thuanvu301103/Testing_Server_with_API/README.md

 3. Open terminal and navigate to the directiry that contains js file
 4. Enter "node <js_file>"
 ## About the API
-TI have included API list in each folder, you just have to use it while running the server.
+TI have included HTTP API list in each folder, you just have to use it while running the server.